 - a TOEFL score report sent directly to Thomas Edison State University from the Educational Testing Service.

-To enroll in Thomas Edison State University, pay the Enrolled Options Plan and Technology Services Fee.
+To enroll in Thomas Edison State University, international students select either the Comprehensive Tuition Plan or the Per Credit Tuition Plan.
 After enrollment, any credentials or documents submitted will be evaluated.
 When the evaluation has been completed, the student will be advised of any remaining degree requirements.
 It is the responsibility of the student to arrange for the completion of remaining degree requirements.

 Thomas Edison State University does not issue “Certificates of Acceptance” (Form I-20) to international students.
 Students who enter the United States on a student visa (F-1) through another college may enroll in Thomas Edison State University.
 However, it will be the student’s responsibility to keep his/her visa status current to be eligible for continued pursuit of a Thomas Edison State University degree.